The Stables Pantry

-Wedding cakes, or should I say Brides, are evolving all the time with exciting new designs and concepts.
+Wedding cakes, or should I say couples, are evolving all the time with exciting new designs and concepts.
 Gone are the days of all white royal iced cakes on pillars with a few plastic flowers on the top.
 Today we have naked cakes….semi-naked cakes…… hand-painted cakes…rustic cakes…. cakes with edible flowers…….iced cakes in a multitude of colours……the list is endless.

 Rustic / semi iced / naked cakes all taste better with light, fluffy sponge cakes and in my repertoire of cake flavours my couples have loads of delicious ones to choose from.
 These include fresh lemon with tangy homemade lemon curd, luscious coconut with homemade pineapple, mango and passion fruit preserve, rich fair-trade chocolate and vanilla with homemade strawberry preserve and many more.
 I make all of my jams and preserves and try to buy local produce wherever possible.
 We have our own free range chickens so I know that the eggs I use couldn’t be fresher.